 This subject provides an understanding of basic accounting concepts and processes, and their applications in businesses.
 It includes the double-entry system of bookkeeping, preparation of financial statements, accounting for assets such as cash and inventories and the importance of controls over these assets, as well as analysis of financial statements using ratios.

 The subject provides students with an introductory survey of the applications of descriptive and inferential statistics in a business environment.
 It aims to equip students with the knowledge and skills to: organise, analyse, interpret and present data related to a business environment, and apply basic statistical concepts to solve simple business-related problems.
 Students will be taught the various numerical measures such as describing data, basic concepts of probability, probability distributions, estimation, hypothesis testing and linear regression and correlation analysis.
 Students will make use of scientific calculators and Microsoft Excel to solve statistical problems and the focus will be on interpretation of the statistical measures computed.

 The subject equips participants with tools used in solving business problems and for decision making.
 Participants are taught how to identify the root causes of problems, select the problems to tackle, generate workable solutions and decide on the courses of action.
 Teaching contents include contemporary problem solving tools and critical/creative thinking skills that are fundamental to decision making.
 Participants walk away from this subject with a box of tools to solve problems and make decisions with confidence in a dynamic world of business.

-The subject provides an overview of the various aspects of transport operations and freight management and its importance in the global trade and supply chain management.
-The subject covers the important freight concepts including the Incoterms, Harmonised System (HS) Codes, customs duties and GST.
-Various shipping document requirements, preparation of shipment costing and declaration ot & Materials Managementf trade permits will also be emphasised.
+The subject provides an overview of the various aspects of transport operations and freight management and its importance in global trade and supply chain management.
+The subject covers important freight concepts, including the Incoterms, Harmonised System (HS) Codes, customs duties and GST.
+Various shipping document requirements, preparation of shipment costing and declaration of Materials Management trade permits will also be emphasised.